 WRITING STEP 12

-If you would like to see copies of my books, please go to my Books page and click on one of the covers.
+If you would like to see copies of my books, please go to my website, Commission Publishing and click on one of the covers.
 Each book has a free PDF to download (no sign-up or registration required).